 - See what time your tweets are performing best and schedule your post with that information in mind.

-- Be the person you are in real life (unless you are a really nasty person in real life than maybe you should pretend to be Emma Watson).
+- Be the person you are in real life (unless you are a really nasty person in real life then maybe you should pretend to be Emma Watson).
 Authenticity is very important.

-- Engage with your targeted audience (I cannot stress this enough), comment on their tweets and retweet (RT) any content you genuinely like.
-As shared by Forbes retweeting other people’s content shows that you are genuinely interested in them.
+- Engage with your targeted audience (I cannot stress this enough), comment on their tweets, and retweet (RT) any content you genuinely like.

 - Thank anyone who RT your tweet.
 You can also RT your own tweet to get more impressions (reach).